nicolaisueper/lunar-lander/README.md

 This application depends on:

--Linux because Windows(r)(tm) is crap.
+- Linux because Windows(r)(tm) is crap.
--Basic build tools.
+- Build tools.
 Mainly gcc, make and some other stuff.

 Just run ```make``` if you have all depencies and ```make install``` to install. ```make clean``` will clean the project up.